umr55766/angular-drf-todolist/README.md

 ]
 ```

 Hit `http://localhost:8000/api/todos` in your browser and you'll see a JSON array of Todo objects in the nice DRF console.
-There are buttons for creating (using PUT requests), updating (PUT requests) and deleting (DELETE requests).
+There are buttons for creating (using POST requests), updating (PUT requests) and deleting (DELETE requests).

 ### Hook this sucker up to the frontend